acgardner/plntter/README.md

 # PLNTTER

-PLNTTER is a Python library for developing and testing navigation algorithms.
+PLNTTER is a Python library for developing and testing navigation algorithms

 PLNTTER = Pythonic Localization / Navigation Toolkit for Terrestrial / Extraterrestrial Roving